WojjyGitHub/Final-Assessment/README.md

 - Modified brushstroke and explore text to better suit 470px mobile mode (landing page)
 - Reduced padding around art-page descriptions to better suit 470px mobile mode (landing page)
 - Added JS so that the modal only opens when the innerWidth of the page is > 470px (gallery page)

+22/12/23
+- Added JS so that the sidebar closes when a gallery section is selected (gallery page)